Focused on innovations in open, online, and distance education.

 Teach open access publishing skills to an online audience of international academics, students, librarians, and technologists.

-Maggio, L., Stranack, K., and Saltarelli, A. (2015).
-Open Access for Personalized Learning.
-Manuscript in preparation.
+Maggio, L., Stranack, K., and Saltarelli, A. (2016).
+Crowdsourcing the Curriculum: A MOOC for Personalized, Connected Learning.
+Educause Review.

 MacGregor, J., Meijer-Kline, K., Owen, B., Stranack, K., and Willinsky, J. (2013).
 The Public Knowledge Project: Open Source e-Publishing Services for Your Library.
 In A. P. Brown (Ed.), Library Publishing Toolkit.
 Geneseo, IDS Project Press.